nise-nabe/fastio/README.md

 fastio
 ======

-This library use in programming contest for nise\_nabe.
+This library use for programming contest.

 ## Installation